PhilterPaper/Perl-PDF-Builder/README.md

 Previous copyrights are held by others (Steve Simms, Alfred Reibenschuh, et al.).
 See The HISTORY section of the documentation for more information.

+We would like to acknowledge the efforts and contributions of a number of users of PDF::Builder (and its predecessor, PDF::API2), who have given their time to report issues, ask for new features, and have even contributed code.
+Generally, you will find their names listed in the Changes and/or issue tickets related to some particular item.

 ## License

 This is free software, licensed under: